CY 3740 / CY 5770 - Systems Security

 I hate my life.
 How can I prep for the course instead of enjoying the break?

 Install a sophisticated distro, learn to set it up, live in it for a few weeks, get things done in the terminal.
 My recommendation for this particular task is Arch Linux with a tiling window manager of your choice; no desktop environment.
 Supplement with a Linux administration book.
-All of this is stuff I will NOT teach you.
+All of this is stuff I will NOT teach you, but I will expect you to know.

 Can we get a proper syllabus now?